 Well lately they’ve been busy renovating their latest project — a six-bedroom, two bathroom home in the beachside suburb of Toowoon Bay, NSW.

-And new parents Kyal and Kara aren’t just focussed on creating beautiful interiors, they’re also looking for clever new ways to improve the liveablitiy of these spaces too.
+And new parents Kyal and Kara aren’t just focussed on creating beautiful interiors, they’re also looking for clever new ways to improve the liveability of these spaces too.

-Shop the look for Kyal and Kara’s coastal vibes beach shack
+Shop the look of Kyal and Kara’s coastal vibes beach shack